How to Create Great Blog Images (Tips, Tools, and More)

 There's also the title of the image.
 The title is usually auto-filled by the filename of the picture.
 It's also used in the attachment page and nowhere else, so you can ignore it unless you're using attachment pages.
 It's usually best to name images something descriptive before uploading them anyway, which will auto-fill the title with your filename as descriptive text by default.

-Alt and Title Text
+Alt And Title Text

 4. File format.
 JPG?
 GIF?
 PNG?
 These days, the wave of the future is to use WEBP as your image format.
 All of the modern browsers now support it.
 What is a WEBP?
 It's a highly optimized compression algorithm for images, offering dramatic filesize savings with zero drops in quality compared to equivalent JPGs, PNGs, or other formats.
 Essentially, it makes your photos a lot smaller, so they load a lot faster.
 You can set your site to use WEBPs by default and have code that detects if a user can't view them and display a backup non-WEBP instead.
 The file size is a site speed factor, and a faster site ranks better.